proheng/proheng-archived.github.io/Agile.md

 SCRUM Guide only defines the framework, not methodology about do and don’t.
 So It leaves each team with great flexibilities to implement their own daily practices.
 Of course, all the flexibilities should be compliant with the guide.

+## Empiricism

+In my view, proper Agile (such as SCRUM) emphases empiricism, encourage the team to self-drive to explore a roughly known territory, discover the best practice and structure, then deliver the best business outcome possible.
+That is the reason "Inspection" and "Adaptation" are two pillars of SCRUM Theory.
+These two ensure the team can continuously improve and evolve for the constantly changing business requirement.
+Admittedly, this requires a huge amount of trusts within the organisation.
+So, the SCRUM theory also set "Transparency" as the third but equally important pillar.

+## Share Responsibility, then knowledge

+Because we are deep down in the waterfall process, we get used to the mindset of invididual responsibility to our own work and scope.
+Everyone takes care and __ONLY__ care the well-defined scoped area in a waterfall.
+It actually created a knowledge barrier within the team.

+We try to compensate this with excessive long document.
+But will we read it? and will we maintain it up to date as the business and technonogy evolving every day?
+We may end up paying a lot of hours to maintain the docment than the software product.
+Even Microsoft and Amazon Web Service cannot keep their document up to date.

 ## Are we agile or Agile?

 ### What is Agile and agile